-We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.
+\ We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.

 We are a clinical-stage biotechnology company, and we have not yet generated significant revenues.
-We have incurred net losses in each year since our inception in 1992, including net losses of \$25.3 million and \$23.7 million for the years ended December 31, 2013 and 2012, respectively, and \$29.2 million for the nine months ended September 30, 2014.
-As of September 30, 2014, we had an accumulated deficit of \$127.8 million.
+We have incurred net losses in each year since our inception in 1992, including net losses of \$48.7 million and \$25.3 million for the years ended December 31, 2014 and 2013, respectively.
+As of March 31, 2015, we had an accumulated deficit of \$172.2 million.

 We have devoted most of our financial resources to research and development, including our clinical and preclinical development activities.
-To date, we have financed our operations primarily through the sale of equity securities and convertible debt and, to a lesser extent, through collaboration agreements and grants from governmental agencies and charitable foundations.
+To date, we have financed our operations primarily through the sale of equity securities and, to a lesser extent, through collaboration agreements and grants from governmental agencies and charitable foundations.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations or additional grants.
 We have not completed pivotal clinical studies for any product candidate and it will be several years, if ever, before we have a product candidate ready for commercialization.
 Even if we obtain regulatory approval to market a product candidate, our future revenues will depend upon the size of any markets in which our product candidates have received approval, and our ability to achieve sufficient market acceptance, reimbursement from third-party payors and adequate market share for our product candidates in those markets.